junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 <br>

-On the third day after he knows Anakin's name, he runs into the boy again.
+On the third day after he learns Anakin's name, he runs into the boy again.
 And this time, he catches him right on the crime scene.

-Obi-Wan is examining a back alley where a new set of painting has been freshly added.
+Obi-Wan is examining a back alley where a new set of paintings has been freshly added.
 Judging by the undried paint, he'd guess whoever did this -- even if he knows it must be Anakin, he's still leaving the space for reasonable doubt -- they can't be far.
-Those new graffities are at most two hours old, the tail of the stroke is rushed in smudged blue.
+Those new graffiti are at most two hours old, the tail of the stroke is rushed in smudged blue.

-He follows the only way where that alley leads, and sees Anakin busy working on a new pattern just a block away.
-He holds a spray can and the paint lands on the wall with a curve.
+He follows the only way that alley leads, and sees Anakin busy working on a new pattern just a block away.
+He holds a spray can, and the paint lands on the wall with a curve.

-Obi-Wan dashes toward him quietly, but Anakin already senses his approach like a cat hearing human's footsteps.
+Obi-Wan dashes toward him quietly, but Anakin already senses his approach like a cat hearing a human's footsteps.

 The boy seems surprised to see him there, but as soon as his eyes land on Obi-Wan, there is a small mischievous twitch on his lips.
-From the distance, Obi-Wan can't tell if it's a smirk or panicked gasp.
-The kid doesn't bother collecting the cans at the foot of the wall, just turning to the tail of the alley and running.
+From a distance, Obi-Wan can't tell if it's a smirk or a panicked gasp.
+The kid doesn't bother collecting the cans at the foot of the wall, just turns to the tail of the alley and runs.

 Obi-Wan picks up his pace to follow him closely.

 But the Lower Level, if nothing else, is *the* most perfect place for hide-and-seek.
-And Anakin has clearly spent enough time here to know all the small turns and hideouts and hidden doors, and he's certainly not hesitant to utilize those knowledge.
-He slips through them nimbly like rabbit in the field.
+And Anakin has clearly spent enough time here to know all the small turns and hideouts and hidden doors, and he's certainly not hesitant to utilize that knowledge.
+He slips through them nimbly like a rabbit in the field.

 Within five minutes, Obi-Wan finds himself in the middle of a residential area, surrounded by houses with closed windows and doors.
-Anakin could have been hidden in any one of them, or he might already escape to the other end of this Level, maybe even to a different Level, if he wants.
+Anakin could have been hidden in any one of them, or he might have already escapes to the other end of this Level, maybe even to a different Level, if he wanted.
 Obi-Wan would have to knock on every door to be sure, and if that comes out with empty hands, he might as well dig the whole Level's ground to be able to find him again.

-Obi-Wan goes back the way he comes.
+Obi-Wan goes back the way he came.

 Even those scattered cans at the foot of the wall have been taken.
 Anakin must have come back when he manages to get rid of Obi-Wan's trail.
 The boy is good, Obi-Wan has to give him that.

 He studies the new graffiti instead.
 The pattern that he remembers seeing blue is now covered by a red skeleton.
-A strong stroke of purple mixed with some dark yellow crosses out something that was probably green down there, the letters of the unknown language is now completely indistinct.
+A strong stroke of purple mixed with some dark yellow crosses out something that was probably green down there, and the letters of the unknown language are now completely indistinct.

 Looks exactly like a warning notice and something like an evacuation order that cancelled a previously scheduled assembly because something dangerous has happened. *OH --* Obi-Wan realizes suddenly.
-Something dangerous like a Jedi has been in sight. *Him.*
+Something dangerous, like a Jedi, has been in sight. *Him.*

-They have a communication system to warn about his route, that must be why it's been so difficult to even spot a foot track of Anakin.
+They have a communication system to warn about his route -- that must be why it's been so difficult to even spot a foot track of Anakin.
 Or anyone else he might be working with.
-And if they have been going through all these trouble just to hide something from him, then there must be something utterly serious that needs ultimate secrecy.
+And if they have been going through all this trouble just to hide something from him, then there must be something utterly serious that needs ultimate secrecy.
 Something bigger than just some graffiti art.

 The Emperor's suspicion of a rebel force might just be on the right track.